How to Install Vinyl Siding

 Follow these steps in the order shown for the easiest and best application.

 Apply the flashing on the underside of the window first.
-Follow this application with flashing on the sides of the window.
+Follow this application by adding flashing on the sides of the window.
 Make sure to overlap the bottom flashing.
 The flashing should be long enough to direct water over the nail flange of the last course of complete siding panels.

-J-Channel trim or Window trim is used around windows and doors to receive the siding.
-Using cuts 1 and 2, follow the steps below when applying trim.
+J-trim or window trim is used around windows and doors to receive the siding.
+Using cuts 1 and 2, follow the steps below when applying a trim.

-Using Cut 1, bend the tab of the top piece of trim down to provide flashing over the side trim.
-(Illustration A)
+- Using cut 1, bend the tab of the top piece of trim down to provide flashing over the side trim.

-Cut 1 can be used at the bottom end of the side piece of trim.
+- Cut 1 can be used at the bottom end of the side piece of trim.
 Fold tab inward at the bottom of the window to prevent water from entering under the sill.
-(Illustration B)

-This trim is used above and below openings and at the top of walls adjoining soffits.
+The trim is used above and below openings and at the top of walls adjoining soffits.
 Finish trim can be furred out to preserve the proper panel angle.
 Apply a furring strip to the wall, butting it to the underside of the windowsill.
-Install the finish trim, extending it past either side of the window, as far as the outer edge of the J-Channel face.
+Install the finish trim, extending it past either side of the window, as far as the outer edge of the j-trim face.
 Finish trim is also used in an inverted position over the tops of the windows and doors and where trims butt against window framing.
-Caulk where J and sill trim meets the opening frame.
+Caulk where the j-trim and sill trim meets the opening frame.

 The first siding panel is engaged in the starter strip and nailed.
 If the siding can be moved laterally after it has been locked up, a positive lock has been achieved.
 Continue nailing on 16" centers (and not over 8" centers in high wind areas).
 Leave 1/4" or 3/8" of space where siding fits into accessories to allow for expansion.
 When installing below freezing - leave 1/2".